lbuk/portfolio-website/_portfolio/SubdivisionVectors.markdown

 img: /img/numbers.png
 ---

-Data on the subdivision of buildings is scarce and lacking in detail.
-Building subdivision - including the horizontal stratification of property by floor - is highly volumetric, making the creation and mapping of this data a challenge for planners and designers.
+Building subdivision - including the horizontal stratification of property by floor - is highly volumetric, making the creation and mapping of structured, machine-readable data on subdivision a challenge for planners and designers.

-A solution to this problem is to record three-dimensional (3D) subdivision by floor using a simple and machine-readable data structure consisting of a list of numbers.
+A solution to this problem is to record subdivision by floor using a simple and machine-readable data structure consisting of a list of numbers.
 Each number represents the floor of a building.
 The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or removed as a result of subdivision.
 The list of numbers can be added to datasets as part of a new subdivision variable.

 A binary vector data structure can be used to illustrate whether subdivision has occurred on a floor (Figure 1).
 Non-binary vectors can be used to show how many homes have been added or subtracted to a floor as a result of building subdivision (Figure 2).

-This new technique, Subdivision Vectors, could be utilised by planners and designers to provide a better picture of building subdivision and housing density in cities.
+This technique, Subdivision Vectors, could be utilised by planners and designers to provide structured data on building subdivision by floor.
+This, in turn, could provide a better picture of building subdivision and housing density.
 It is inspired by the work of Steadman, Martin and March.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/numbers_subdivision.png" alt="" title=""/>